oskariorg/oskari-frontend/api/framework/publisher2/bundle.md

 ## Map size panel

 The second panel has some predefined size options for the map.
-Map size change is communicated as a "mode" change to the publisher tools.
-The currently selected map mode is transmitted to all panels where have implemented setMode(mode) function and there panel handles this mode change.
-For example PanelMapTools handles this so at this call setMode(mode) function to all tools where have a implemented setMode() function.

-Currently supported modes are:
-* mobile
-* full
+Tools can react to size changes.
+Size is communicated by changing the preview map-window size which triggers  MapSizeChangedEvent.

 ### Tool panels